codeforpakistan/hum-awaz/README.md

 **Democratizing Democracy in Pakistan**

-hum awaz envisions a Pakistan where every citizen has a meaningful voice in governance.
+Hum Awaz envisions a Pakistan where every citizen has a meaningful voice in governance.
 Through accessible technology, transparent processes, and inclusive participation, we're building the digital infrastructure for 21st-century democracy.

 Our platform bridges the gap between citizens and government, fostering:
 - **Active Civic Engagement**: Beyond voting to continuous participation